sneakers-the-rat/infrastructure/_sections/2_2_federation.md

 !!
 [DataLad](https://www.datalad.org/) {% cite halchenkoDataLadDistributedSystem2021 %} and its application in Neuroscience as [DANDI](https://dandiarchive.org) are two projects that are conceptually and practically much closer to the kinds of systems that I am describing here (a peer-to-peer backend for DataLad is, I think, a promising development path). !! brief explanation of datalad !! problem is that it slices the problem in a different place, and needs two extensions: federation for affiliating into larger networks, and federation for negotiating distributed queries across linked datasets

+!! finally and perhaps most importantly we need to build the UI and communication tools to let us fluidly negotiate over the schema, including how to make multiple overlapping schemas associated eg. with a username. across several levels, eg. a format can have an export schema, and there can be canonical mappings between export schemas, which can the in turn be combined into higher-level common standards for combinations of formats, and so on.
+We want to be able to flexibly use these mappings without necessarily participating in the entire system, and we also want to make it possible for our local changes to be accessed by the larger system.

 !! close this section by taking a larger view - {% cite langilleBioTorrentsFileSharing2010 %} DANDI is in on the p2p system, as is kachery-p2p!! p2p systems already plenty in use, academic torrents, biotorrents, libgen on IPFS !! the proof of their utility is in the pudding, arguably when i've been talkiung about 'centralized servers' what i'm actually talking about content delivery networks, which are effectively p2p systems -- they just own all the peers.